Sometimes life gets up in our face and bitch slaps us silly.

 Sometimes we see a therapist.
 And sometimes we feel in sync with the universe and know that we’ve got this on our own.

 Sometimes we soak up the beauty of life like a sponge.
 And sometimes all we can see is mold on the sponge.

 That’s what makes life so frustrating and beautiful and exciting and depressing and joyful and terrible and mysterious.
-No one can escape the juxtaposed landscape that we inherit from the time we pop out o the time we make our final exit.
+No one can escape the juxtaposed landscape that we inherit from the time we pop out until the time we make our final exit.

-In order to be okay and make it through the sometimes fucked up and hard landscape, there are things we can do to make it a little easier.
+In order to be okay and make it through the sometimes fucked up and hard landscape, there are things that we can do to make it a little easier.